kavaivaleri/personal-website-v2/content/publications/there-would-have-been-no-llms-without-this-history-of-llms-3.md

 ---
 title: "There Would Have Been No LLMs Without This"
-description: "Co-authored a piece about the history of LLMs from 1990 to the mid-2000s."
+description: "Historical deep dive into the AI and ML breakthroughs of the 1990s to mid-2000s, showing how foundational ideas from that era, developed under severe computational constraints, paved the way for today's large language models."
 url: "https://www.turingpost.com/p/llmshistory3"
 publication: "Turing Post"
 category: "History"
 publishedAt: "2023-07-07"
 featured: true
+priority: "50"
 readTime: "15 min read"
 ---